 \subsection{Medical Thinking Knowledge Injection}

-During reinforcement learning for open-ended question answering, we observe a critical reward-driven bias: the model tends to favor answer types previously associated with high rewards, even if factually incorrect.
-When encountering semantically similar questions, it often reproduces these high-reward answers while overlooking correct alternatives that received little or no reward.
-In medical contexts, such bias is particularly hazardous, as incorrect responses may misguide clinical reasoning and jeopardize patient safety.
+\textbf{Medical Thinking Knowledge Injection.} During reinforcement learning for open-ended question answering, we observe a critical \textit{reward-driven bias}: the model tends to overfit to answer types previously associated with high rewards, even when incorrect.
+Formally, given a question–answer pair $(x_i, y_i)$ and its reward $r_i$, the expected policy gradient is dominated by high-reward samples:

+which causes the model to disproportionately reinforce rewarded answers.
+When encountering semantically similar questions, it often reproduces these biased high-reward responses while ignoring correct alternatives with low historical rewards.
+In medical domains, such behavior is hazardous, as erroneous responses may distort clinical reasoning and jeopardize patient safety.

-To address the reward-driven bias, we propose medical thinking knowledge injection to improve the model’s knowledge coverage and reasoning ability.
-We define high-frequency answers as those occurring more than a threshold and group their corresponding QA pairs to form the core knowledge set.
-In contrast, QA pairs with low-frequency answers are retained as supplementary knowledge, capturing long-tail clinical cases.
-Each QA pair is treated as a training sample, while answers serve as semantic anchors.
-To ensure diversity and avoid redundancy, we encode questions using a Sentence Transformer and apply K-Means clustering within each high-frequency group.
-From each cluster, we select the QA pair whose question is nearest to the centroid, yielding representative and diverse exemplars for injection.
+\textbf{Knowledge Construction.} To mitigate this bias, we propose a medical thinking knowledge injection mechanism that enhances knowledge diversity and reasoning robustness.
+Let $\mathcal{D} = \{(x_i, y_i)\}$ denote the QA corpus, and let $f(y_i)$ represent the frequency of each unique answer.
+We define the \textit{core knowledge set} as: